 About

-AhoyJulia DeMarines is an Astrobiologist, National Geographic Explorer, and a science communicator based in Oakland, California.
-She is currently a PhD student at the University of California, Berkeley in their Earth and Planetary Science Department.
-She is working with the Berkeley SETI Research Center on assessing the Earth’s technosignature.
+AhoyJulia DeMarines is an Astrobiologist, National Geographic Explorer & Educator, and a science communicator based in Berkeley, California.
+She is a graduate student at the University of California, Berkeley in their Earth and Planetary Science Department.
+She has previously worked with the Berkeley SETI Research Center on assessing the Earth’s technosignature.
 She is also currently a research scientist at the Blue Marble Space Institute of Science.
 Under the non-profit Blue Marble Space, she produces Space in Your Face! – a comedic variety show communicating science to people of all ages.
 She holds a Master of Science in Space Studies from the International Space University and a bachelor’s in Astronomy with a minor in Geology from the University of Colorado, Boulder.

 From 2014-2019 Julia was a science educator at the Chabot Space & Science Center in Oakland and won two competitive fellowships during her time there; the 2019 American Geophysical Union Voices for Science fellowship and the 2018 National Geographic Grosvenor Teacher Fellowship with Lindblad Expeditions, where she went on an expedition to the Galapagos Islands.